collabnix/kubelabs/Cheat Sheets/Cloud Cheat Sheet.md

 az aks create --resource-group rgname --name clustername --node-count 2 --generate-ssh-keys
 ```

-The above command shows a sample of how a cluster can be created in AKS, along with 2 worker nodes.
+The above command shows a sample of how a cluster can be created in AKS, along with 2 worker nodes, and includes all of the flags we discussed previously.

 ```
 gcloud container clusters create